google/node-sec-roadmap/chapter-1/threat-QUI.md

     callback);
 ```

-If an attacker controls value, and can cause it to contain a single
+If an attacker controls `value` and can cause it to contain a single
-quote, they can cause execution of a querya with  different structure.
+quote, then they can cause execution of a query with a different structure.
 For example, if they can cause

 ```js